cloudevents/spec/amqp-transport-binding.md

 #### 3.1.3.
 Metadata Headers

-All [CloudEvents][CE] attributes with exception of `datacontenttype` and `data` MUST be individually mapped to and from the AMQP [application-properties][app-properties] section, with exceptions noted below.
+All [CloudEvents][ce] attributes with exception of `datacontenttype` and `data` MUST be individually mapped to and from the AMQP [application-properties][app-properties] section, with exceptions noted below.

 CloudEvents extensions that define their own attributes MAY define a diverging mapping to AMQP properties for those attributes, also in different message sections, especially if specific attributes or their names need to align with AMQP features or with other specifications that have explicit AMQP header bindings.

 An extension specification that defines a diverging mapping rule for AMQP, and any revision of such a specification, MUST also define explicit mapping rules for all other transport bindings that are part of the CloudEvents core at the time of the submission or revision.

 ##### 3.1.3.1 AMQP Application Property Names